-Thank you for your interest in our CSA membership.
+Thank you for your interest in our CSA (Community Supported Agriculture) membership.

-While the 2020 season threw us many curve balls, and we adapted our business in a number of ways, one thing that didn’t have to PIVOT in 2020?
-The CSA!
+While the 2020 season threw us many curve balls, and we adapted our business in a number of ways, one thing that just kept on keeping on was our CSA!
 It’s a robust, resilient system for accessing the freshest food from your local farms!

 Our CSA Members have chosen us because: